Germany commits €100 billion to defense spending | DW | 27.02.2022

 Former German defense leaders have been publicly circumspect about the country's lack of military readiness since Putin gave a speech last Monday announcing his intentions and motivations for invading Ukraine.

-The decision to step up and meet NATO's minimal requirement for defense spending of 2% of GDP came as a bitter medicine to some lawmakers who reacted negatively to the Chancellor's announcement during his Bundestag address.
+The decision to step up and meet NATO's target for defense spending of 2% of GDP came as bitter medicine to some lawmakers , who could be heard reacted negatively to the chancellor's announcement during the Bundestag address.

 ar/wmr (dpa,AP)